dirakx1/kubernetes/README.md

 ## Helm
 * Package manager for kubernetes.
-* Release manger (helm v2 and helv version3 are not compatible beacuase 3 does not have tiller).
+* Release manger (helm v2 and helm version3 are not compatible becuase v3 does not have tiller).

 ## Installation resources